soulspace-org/overarch/doc/usage.md

 The views can reference elements from the model as their content.
-The content of a view should be a list instead of a set because the order of elements is relevant in a view.
+The content of a view should be a list instead of a set because the order of elements may be relevant in the rendering of a view.

 #### Keys